Embattled subscription service MoviePass temporarily ran out of money

 "If the Company is unable to make required payments to its merchant and fulfillment processors, the merchant and fulfillment processors may cease processing payments for [the company], which would cause a MoviePass service interruption," Helios said Friday in a filing with the Securities and Exchange Commission.

-MoviePass tweeted on Thursday that it was "investigating an issue that is preventing users from checking in to movies."
+MoviePass confirmed that something was awry, tweeting on Thursday night that it was "investigating an issue that is preventing users from checking in to movies."
 It said in a subsequent tweet that the problem was "not with our card processor partners."

 The company, which allows subscribers to see a movie a day for $9.95 a month, has been roiled by financial troubles in recent months.
 In an SEC filing dated July 10, Helios said it could lose at least $45 million this month alone.